aki-vault/aki-vault/README.md

 By default, the application will load the en_US language.

 ### Port
 the default listen port for the react app is 3000.
-You can freely modify it in `.env.local` as follow :
+You can freely modify it in `.env.local` as follows :

 ```
 PORT=2999